As Cloud computing continues to boom, the importance of Cloud Data Security grows more than ever.

 - Practice extra vigilance when choosing Cloud Service Providers: Check things like how the service provider monitors and manages vulnerabilities and the number of data breach incidents they experienced.

 - Use Data Loss Protection (DLP) tools like GAT Shield to combat and mitigate cloud account hijacking attacks.

 - Make sure you have 2FA and 3FA pushed our for your users.

 - Always encrypt sensitive data before moving it to the cloud.

 Phishing is based on the concept of ‘deception’ where the attacker uses disguised emails, apps and websites to scam recipients, gather personal information and access sensitive data.

-This is actually one of the most common types of outsider attacks since the pandemic started.
-Especially phishing scams tailored around pandemic developments, Vaccine rollout, PCR tests, Lockdown News, you want to keep your eyes wide open for those.
+Phishing is actually one of the most common types of outsider attacks, so you’ll want to keep your eyes wide open for those.

 Phishing attackers usually target the following information: